alexk251/alexk251/README.md

 - 🔭 I’m currently studying Data Structures and algorithms

-- 🌱  I’m currently learning Java
+- 🌱  I’m currently learning C# and .net

 - ❓ Ask me about anything related to Music and Coding